jedibobo/AIAssistant-on-UM790Pro-Accerated-by-ROCm/README.md

 ![img](github_images/rocblas-files.jpg)

 #### Install LM-studio
-VERY IMPORTANT: You need to install windows version and get ROCm extension instead of ROCm preview from lmstudio.ai.
+VERY IMPORTANT: You need to install windows version and get ROCm extension instead of ROCm preview from lmstudio.ai, which in my tries exposes few unsolved problems.
+Then install additional support for ROCm.

 ```bash
 LM-Studio-0.2.28-Setup